 He was the master of the cuts, cuts back, trick in the lunch line.

 If he needed to cut in line, he would utter the magic words: "cuts, cuts back!"

 This meant that if I gave my pal Tyler cuts, he'd give me cuts back.

 What happened was that he assigned me his right to his place in line, then I would turn around and re-assign that right back to him.

-This is basically the same as giving that parcel of property to your brother with the understanding that he’ll give it back
+This is basically the same as giving that parcel of property to your brother with the understanding that he will give it back

 Cool again, right?

-If a debtor does this in the adult world, it’s called a “fraudulent transfer” or “fraudulent conveyance,” even if there is no
+If a debtor does this in the adult world, it's called a "fraudulent transfer" or "fraudulent conveyance" even if there is no actual fraud involved.

 And it will really hurt your case.